AsmitaBhat30/Dynamic-Dashboard-for-Covid-19-Data-Analysis/README.md

 Covid-19 Data Analysis
 ==============================

-We would like to explore the spread of coronavirus across different countries.
+In this project I tried to explore the spread of coronavirus across different countries.

 Project Organization
 ------------